Inherited Craziness

 In 1917, then actually 35 (not 33 as listed) John Winship Soppit enlisted (was probably conscripted) into the Royal Army Medical Corps (RAMC) at the 4th General Hospital, Birmingham.
 [See more at: Birmingham’s Military Hospitals] At the time of his discharge he was a nursing orderly.
 [Source]

-Second wife, Mary Soppit, died, aged 65, on 13 Jul 1950.
+Second wife, Mary Soppit, died, aged 65, on 13 Jul 1950 (1950 S Quarter in BIRMINGHAM Volume 09C Page 15).

 John Winship Soppit died, in Birmingham, on 6 May 1969.
 The death notice in The London Gazette gives his address as 15 Homecroft Rd, Yardley, Birmingham.
-It's ironic that growing up in Birmingham in the 1960's, at times I'll have been mere streets away from there, while my mother felt as 'a fish out of water' in that city.
-If only she'd known she had relatives so close.
+It's ironic that growing up in Birmingham in the 1960's, at times we'd have been mere streets from there, while my mother felt as 'a fish out of water' in that city.
+If only she'd known she had blood relatives so close.

 • Dorothy Louisa Soppit died in DOR Q2/1989 in BIRMINGHAM (0611K) Volume 32 Page 1041